Sparky1743/tic-tac-toe-RL-implementations/README.md

         ```

 This will train the agent automatically and save its progress to the specified pickle file.

+### Self-Play Training

+Agents can also be trained through self-play, where they play against themselves to improve their strategies.
+This is done by specifying the `--self-play` option followed by the number of training episodes:

+- **Q-Learning**:
+        ```sh
+        python backend/play.py -a q --self-play 5000
+        ```

+- **SARSA**:
+        ```sh
+        python backend/play.py -a s --self-play 5000
+        ```

+This method allows agents to learn by playing against themselves, accelerating the learning process.

 ### Loading and Continuing Training